oNevion/AutoCharts/README.md

 # AutoCharts

-AutoCharts is a program that automatically updates the Catalyst/Rational/Strategy Shares fund fact sheets and other marketing material every quarter when new financial data is available.
+AutoCharts is a program that automatically updates the Catalyst/Rational/Strategy Shares fund fact sheets and other marketing materials every quarter when new financial data is available.
 This is a program designed with various technologies like AutoIt, Node.JS, and amCharts.

 ## Prerequisites